A Statistical Study of the Magnetic Imprints of X-Class Solar Flares: Observation and Data Reduction

 \section{Observation and Data Reduction}

-For the events occurring near the solar limb, the projection effect causes a large uncertainty in reconstructing the vector magnetic field.
-We only study the near-disk X-class flares with heliographic angle no greater than 45\degree in this work.
-The whole list of X-class flares since SDO's launch at 2011 are scrutinized and 17 flare events from 13 ARs are finally selected (listed in Table \ref{tab:flarelist}).
-Note that a X1.8 flare was recorded by GOES \footnote{\href{ftp://ftp.ngdc.noaa.gov/STP/space-weather/solar-data/solar-features/solar-flares/x-rays/goes/xrs/}{ftp://ftp.ngdc.noaa.gov/STP/space-weather/solar-data/solar-features/solar-flares/x-rays/goes/xrs/}} on 2012 October 23 but not unavailable at JSOC.
-The GOES X-ray classes of the sample flares ranges X 1.0 to X 5.4.
-This is to date the largest sample for studying magnetic imprints of X-class since SDO's launch and most importantly, we do not make other subjective selection criteria than setting a threshold for the flare class and heliocgraphic angle of the flare site.
-This can make the statistical results more objective.
+For the events occurring near the solar limb, when compared with those near the disk center, observational noise level is typically higher; moreover, it is harder to spatially resolve small structures of solar flares since a pixel covers a larger area of the solar surface.
+Therefore, to guarantee the reliability of our study, we only study {the near-disk center X-class} flares with heliographic angle no greater than 45\degree.
+We scrutinize the whole list of X-class flares\footnote{\href{ftp://ftp.ngdc.noaa.gov/STP/space-weather/solar-data/solar-features/solar-flares/x-rays/goes/xrs/}{ftp://ftp.ngdc.noaa.gov/STP/space-weather/solar-data/solar-features/solar-flares/x-rays/goes/xrs/} }\footnote{\href{https://www.solarmonitor.org/}{https://www.solarmonitor.org/}}\footnote{\href{https://helioviewer.org/}{https://helioviewer.org/}}, from SDO's launch in 2010 to 2017 June 28, and {select 20 flare events from 15 ARs} (listed in Table \ref{tab:flarelist}).
+The GOES X-ray classes of the sample flares ranges from X1.0 to X5.4, which is to date the largest sample for studying magnetic imprints of X-class flares since SDO's launch. {Most importantly, we do not make other subjective selection criteria than setting a threshold for the flare class and heliographic angle of the flare site, which avoids bias in the statistical results.}